-In AY2022, we formulated "KOBE GAKUIN INNOVATIVE VISION 2040 - Leading to the Future," our Long-Term Vision for Kobe Gakuin University, and also announced our "Kobe Gakuin University Grand Mission" which aims to break this down into specific items.
+In AY2022, we formulated "KOBE GAKUIN INNOVATIVE VISION 2040 - Leading to the Future," our Long-Term Vision for Kobe Gakuin University, and also announced our "Kobe Gakuin Grand Mission" which aims to break this down into specific items.
 This Long-Term Vision and Grand Mission are supported by our "aspiration to connect with the community."
 Throughout our daily efforts, we aim to actively engage in joint projects with industrial fields, administrations, and local residents in our community, and by incorporating what we gain there into our curricular and extracurricular educational programs, we aim to both improve learning results for our students and achieve social growth for the university itself.

 As Japan faces a decreasing birth rate and shrinking population on an unprecedented level, society demands that we take on new challenges without being constrained by the common sense of the past.
 The driving force behind those efforts will be the students who are learning now.
 Whenever we faculty members interact with students through curricular and extracurricular activities, we can feel their energy.
 We often encounter situations that remind us how we adults find reasons something cannot be done, but the students find methods to make it possible.
 These moments renew our inspiration.
 I believe it to be the mission of Kobe Gakuin University to provide a range of support so that these students can become human resources with the capability to know common sense, doubt common sense, and think independently to create a new era.